MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/sql-queries-excel.md

 While developing your flow, you have to replace the **SHEET** placeholder with the name of the spreadsheet you want to access.

 The **COLUMN1** and **COLUMN2** placeholders represent the names of all the existed columns.
-In this example, the columns are two, but in a real table, the number of the columns may be different.
+In this example, the columns are two, but in a real scenario, the number of the columns may be different.

 The **\[COLUMN1\]='VALUE'** part of the query defines the row you want to update.
-In your flow, use the column name and the value based on which combination describes the row uniquely.
+In your flow, use the column name and the value based on which combination describes the rows uniquely.

 ## Retrieve Excel data except for a specific row